A Message from Your Township Assessor

 In the true spirit of local government, the staff in the Hanover Township Assessor's Office should be your first level of support for questions regarding the Cook County property tax process.

 We are open Monday, Wednesday, Thursday and Friday from 8:30AM to 4:30PM at our main office in Bartlett.
 On Tuesdays, we are open from 8:30AM to 6PM.
-On Thursdays we are also at the Hanover Township Community Relations Office at One American Way in Elgin from 8:30AM to 4:30PM.

 From billing to exemptions, our knowledgeable staff is prepared to provide answers to any questions or concerns you may have.
 We look forward to serving you.